Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Typically, geometry simplification and repair are recommended following geometry import or modification.
 However, the .dxf has already been cleaned and repaired, so these steps can be skipped for this tutorial.

-The DFN and dike interfaces are still geometry surfaces at this point and need to be converted to joint surfaces with appropriate shear strengths.
+The DFN and the two other joint surfaces are still geometry surfaces at this point without shear strength properties.

 1. Select Joints > Define Joint Properties Define joint properties icon